OctopusDeploy/blog/blog/2023-06/enterprise-patterns/index.md

 The most common pattern is to partition a single Octopus installation into separate spaces.
 Octopus is fairly agnostic as to what any individual space represents, but it is common to provide a space for business units or application stacks.
 As long as the space represents a stable context for the projects it holds (meaning Octopus projects are unlikely to move between spaces even as people move between teams or security requirements change), spaces are a convenient method of splitting projects and defining security boundaries.

-This pattern is very easy to implement as it often involves little more that creating a new space and assigning security permissions.
+This pattern is very easy to implement as it often involves little more than creating a new space and assigning security permissions.
 We expect most Octopus users to naturally adopt spaces as their usage of the platform grows.

 However, spaces do have some limitations.
 Because spaces are limited to a single Octopus installation, and Octopus installations require a low latency connection to the database, spaces do not provide the ability to co-locate Octopus with geographically dispersed teams.
 In addition, all tasks initiated by spaces use a shared task queue.
 When projects in a space queue many tasks, other spaces have to wait for their deployments to be processed.
 This is commonly known as the "noisy neighbor" problem.